TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/create-universe-multi-zone.md

 ![Multi-zone universe nodes](/images/ee/multi-zone-universe-nodes-connect.png)

-Copy the first command (highlighted above) and run it from the Yugabyte Platform server.
+Copy the first command (highlighted above) and run it from the ZNbase Platform server.
 This will connect us to the first node, `yb-dev-helloworld1-n1`.

 ```
-centos@yugaware-1:~$ sudo ssh -i /opt/yugabyte/yugaware/data/keys/b933ff7a-be8a-429a-acc1-145882d90dc0/yb-dev-google-compute-key.pem centos@10.138.0.4
+centos@yugaware-1:~$ sudo ssh -i /opt/ZNbase/yugaware/data/keys/b933ff7a-be8a-429a-acc1-145882d90dc0/yb-dev-google-compute-key.pem centos@10.138.0.4
 Are you sure you want to continue connecting (yes/no)? yes
 [centos@yb-dev-helloworld1-n1 ~]$
 ```

 ## 4. Running workloads

-Yugabyte Platform comes with a pre-packaged set of sample applications.
+ZNbase Platform comes with a pre-packaged set of sample applications.
 You will run a simple key-value workload against the YCQL API and the YEDIS API.

 ### Prerequisites